nkp521/stonks-indicators/user-stories.md

 As a user, I want to type in a ticker symbol so that I can switch the stock I’m analyzing.

 **Details**
 Provide an input box where the user can type a valid stock symbol.
 When submitted, the chart dynamically updates without a page reload.
-This is implemented using a change event listener.

 ## Feature 3: Add a Second Chart